junxit/us-congress-bills-113/metadata.md

 - 2013-09-29 — Considered as unfinished business. (consideration: CR 9/28/2013 H6010)
 - 2013-09-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 384 - 37 (Roll no. 500). (text: CR 9/28/2013 H5965-5971)
 - 2013-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 384 - 37 (Roll no. 500).(text: CR 9/28/2013 H5965-5971)
+- 2013-09-30 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.